risingwavelabs/risingwave-docs-legacy/docs/ingest/supported-sources-and-formats.md

 `ignore_key` can be used to ignore the key part of given messages.
 By default, it is `false`.
 If set to `true`, only the payload part of the message will be consumed.
 In this case, the payload must not be empty and tombstone messages cannot be handled.

-:::caution Beta Feature
+:::info Public Preview
-`schema.registry.name.strategy` is currently in Beta.
-Please contact us if you encounter any issues or have feedback.
+`schema.registry.name.strategy` is in the public preview stage, meaning it's nearing the final product but is not yet fully stable.
+If you encounter any issues or have feedback, please contact us through our [Slack channel](https://www.risingwave.com/slack).
+Your input is valuable in helping us improve the feature.
+For more information, see our [Public preview feature list](/product-lifecycle/#features-in-the-public-preview-stage).
 :::

 Syntax: